areaDetector/areaDetector/_sources/ADCore/NDPluginProcess.rst.txt

 Same image collected with 30 microsecond exposure time.
-This is the image output from the NDPlugProcess plugin with Offset and Scale as shown above, with the recursive filter enabled.
+This is the image output from the NDPlugProcess plugin with Offset and Scale as listed above, with the recursive filter enabled.
 Note the dramatic improvement in signal to noise.

 .. image:: NDProcess_filtered.jpg